Kapendev/parin/README.md

 Parin sits somewhere between a small engine like raylib or LÖVE and a big engine like Godot or Unity.
 It offers more direction than small ones, but far less overhead and "magic" than big ones.

+> [!NOTE]
+> Parin is still early in development.
+> If something is missing, it will probably be added when someone (usually the main developer) needs it.

 ## Major Features

 - Focused 2D engine — not an everything engine